 Step 3 is immunosuppressive chemotherapy (corticosteroid sparing agents), including cyclosporine, methotrexate, and mycophenolate mofetil as a first choice.
 Azathioprine is used as a second choice, and cyclophosphamide and chlorambucil are used a last resort.

-TREATMENT OF POSTERIOR UVEITIS
+DIAGNOSTIC APPROACH AND TREATMENT OF POSTERIOR UVEITIS

 Posterior uveitis1-3, 8-19 is a common form of uveitis.
 Frequently it is associated with an infectious or systemic underlying etiology.